meteor/tutorials/steps/react/step08.md

 # Storing temporary UI data in component state

 In this step, we'll add a client-side data filtering feature to our app, so that users can check a box to only see incomplete tasks.
-We're going to learn how to use React's component state to store temporary data that is only used on the client.
+We're going to learn how to use React's component state to store temporary information that is only used on the client.

 First, we need to add a checkbox to our `App` component: